Beware simple slogans as the answer to complex problems

 Complexity and uncertainty are the twin devils facing anyone who tries to run anything, be it a family, a business or a country.

-One diagnosis of the evisceration of the middle ground of politics in many countries is on a psychological theme: even before the coronavirus, complexities of the modern world give rise to heightened anxiety such that the appeal of populists of both right and left, offering simplistic solutions via slogans, becomes attractive.
+One diagnosis of the evisceration of the middle ground of politics in many countries is on a psychological theme: even before coronavirus, the theory goes, the complexities of the modern world were giving rise to heightened anxiety such that the appeal of populists of both right and left, offering simplistic solutions via slogans, were becoming attractive.

 Extremism